Faculty & Staff

-Dr. Hauser has authored or co-authored more than 200 peer-reviewed publications and has lectured frequently at scientific meetings around the world.
+Dr. Hauser has authored or co-authored more than 200 peer-reviewed publications.
+He lectures frequently at scientific meetings around the world.
 He is Past Chairman of the Interventional Neurology Section of the American Academy of Neurology, has served on the executive committee of the Parkinson Study Group, and is a member of the steering committee for the NIH sponsored Neuroprotective Exploratory Trials in Parkinson's Disease program (NET-PD).

-His primary research interest is in the development of new medical and surgical treatments for Parkinson's Disease, tremor, dystonia, and restless legs syndrome.
-He provides injectiosn of botulinum toxin for conditions such as cervical dystonia, blepharospasm, hemifacial spasm, limb dystonia and spasticity.
+His primary research interest is in the development of new medical and surgical treatments for Parkinson's disease, tremor, dystonia, and restless legs syndrome.
+He provides injections of botulinum toxin for conditions such as cervical dystonia, blepharospasm, hemifacial spasm, limb dystonia and spasticity.

-Dr. Burke earned a medical degree from Boston University School of Medicine in 1996.
+Dr. Burke earned her medical degree from Boston University School of Medicine in 1996.
 She completed her Internship and Neurology Residency at the University of South Florida.
 In 2000, she began her two year fellowship in movement disorders under Dr. Hauser and began working with the Center in 2006.
 She is the Primary Investigator on the STEADY PD III clinical trial with the NIH and is sub-Investigator on the Center’s current clinical trials.
 She sees patients diagnosed with Parkinson’s Disease, Lewy Body Dementia, and other Movement Disorders.